AmpereComputing/terraform-oci-ampere-tensorflow/README.md

 * Image Segmentation (Throughput Demo)

 After completing the instructions of **"Launching A1 Shape With Terraform"** below, examine the IP address of the compute instance using Oracle Cloud Console.
+Usually, it will take a few minutes, after the instance is provisioned, for docker containers to be initialized and started.

 The demos run on Jupyter Notebook throught browser **(Please use Chrome for the best result)**